wso2/product-apim/README.md

     - Monitor SLA compliance.
     - Powered by WSO2 Business Activity Monitor.

-* Pluggable, extensible, and themeable:
+* Pluggable, Extensible, and Themeable:
     - All components are highly customizable through styling, theming, and open source code.
     - Storefront implemented with Jaggery (jaggeryjs.org) for easy of customization.
     - Pluggable to third-party analytics systems and billing systems (Available soon in a future version).